Best Things to Do in Asakusa: A Local Guide’s Top Picks

 1. Gonpachi Asakusa

 Located along the Sumida River, Gonpachi offers a range of Japanese dishes, including soba, yakitori, and tempura, in a stylish setting.
+If you are looking for a restaurant for dinner, this is your option!
+These days, Gonpachi has become famous, so making a reservation will be better.

 2. Taiyaki Asakusa Naniwaya